MrMichaelNealon/scscan/README.md

 ## Wrap up

-I wrote a few different versions of this, this I think was the most robust with the built-in range scanning functionality.
+I wrote a few different versions of this.
+I think this was the most robust version with the built-in range scanning functionality - interacting with the ports DB to show service names and so on.
 In retrospect it's nice, but not perfect.
-I'd like to rewrite this and possible introduce some new, more advanced scanning methods - half open, etc.
+I'd like to rewrite this and possibly introduce some new, more advanced scanning methods - half open, etc.

 We shall see!
 I have other gigs on the go so this isn't a priority but it was fun to write.

-Hopefully someone finds it useful or can learn something from the (not ideal) code.
+Hopefully someone finds it useful or can learn something from the (not perfect) code.

 Michael.